 LETS Timekeeper Responsibilities While An Employee Is Out On Approved Medical Leave

-- Review, enter, and release the employee’s time in as per the instructions received from the IDAM Analyst.
+- Review, enter, and release the employee’s time as per the instructions received from the IDAM Analyst.

 - Process any necessary corrections to the employee’s time card.